handsontable/hyperformula/docs/guide/server-side-installation.md

 # Server-side installation

-::: warning
+::: tip
 For full compatibility, the minimum required version of **Node is 13**.
 It is related to the support for ICU.
 There is a possibility to use lower versions of Node but you need to install an additional package as the dependency: [`full-icu`](https://github.com/unicode-org/full-icu-npm)
 :::

 The basic steps are very similar to the ones in the [client-side installation](client-side-installation.md) process.